brunoleocam/ZPL2PDF/docs/README.md

    The `LabelRenderer` class analyzes the ZPL content and renders the labels into images, keeping the data in memory without the need for temporary storage.

 - **PDF Generation:**
    The `PdfGenerator` class generates a PDF where each image is added to a page.
-The PDF file is saved in the user's Downloads folder, using the same base name as the input file (with `.pdf` extension).
-If an output path is specified, the PDF will be saved to that path.
+The PDF file is saved in the user's specified output folder, using the specified output file name or a default name based on the current date and time.

 ## Execution Flow

 1. **Receiving Parameters:**
    The `Main` method analyzes the arguments received:
-   - If the first argument is `-c`, the second is used as the content.
-   - Otherwise, the first argument is interpreted as the path to the input file.
-If no parameter is supplied, it uses “C:\input.txt” as the default.
-   - The third parameter (or second in `-c` mode) is optional and defines the output directory.
-If not given, it uses the user's Downloads folder.
+   - The `-i` parameter specifies the input file path.
+   - The `-z` parameter specifies the ZPL content directly.
+   - The `-o` parameter specifies the output folder path.
+   - The `-n` parameter specifies the output file name (optional).

 2. **Content reading**
-   If the file is entered, it is read using `LabelFileReader.ReadFile(inputFile)`.
+   The file is read using `LabelFileReader.ReadFile(inputFile)` or the ZPL content is used directly.

 3. **Label separation:**
    The `LabelFileReader.SplitLabels(fileContent)` method splits the content into individual labels, based on the `^XA` and `^XZ` delimiters.